Sergio Franchi: 1960s

 Meredith Willson brought Franchi to the attention of Richard Rodgers when he was casting the leading role of the romantic Venetian shopkeeper, Renato Di Rossi, for the musical "Do I Hear a Waltz".
 Rodgers provided $450,000 towards the financing of the show, and Columbia Records provided $105,640.
 Advance ticket sales of $900,000 indicated a lengthy run, despite mixed reviews.
 Franchi liked the score and embraced the idea, although it meant giving up a large portion of a year's income from his concert dates.
 The Broadway show was the focus of Franchi's endeavors until the musical closed on September 25, 1965.
 Reviews were generally favorable for his singing.
 The song "Bargaining" was especially written by Rodgers to showcase Franchi's vocal dexterity and to provide comic relief in the score.
-The show continued to be popular and Franchi continued success with it, and with other endeavors, such as continuing recording with RCA Victor.
+The show continued to be popular and Franchi continued success with it.

 In 1965, RCA Victor allowed Franchi to appear on the Columbia Records cast album of Do I Hear a Waltz?.
 His Live! at the Cocoanut Grove album was also released early in the year.
 He recorded The Songs of Richard Rodgers; and his evergreen Christmas album The Heart of Christmas (Cuor' Di Natale).
 Franchi's Live! and Christmas albums both peaked on the Billboard 200.
 Four other previously recorded albums from Europe were also released in 1965, as well two new singles.
 However, Franchi never had a hit single.
 There is some anecdotal evidence that Franchi wished to have more influence on musical choices for his singles recordings.
-Due to perceived injustices and dissatisfaction with his record label, Franchi did not record another single for RCA Victor for at least a year.
+Due to perceived injustices and dissatisfaction with RCA Victor, Franchi did not record another single for at least a year.

 Over the next several years, Franchi's career continued to grow.
-Franchi appeared in Las Vegas and many well-known places, and opened for or was opened by many famous celebritites.
+Franchi appeared in Las Vegas and many well-known places, and opened for or was opened by many famous celebrities.
 He also continued to have television appearances and in general, his popularity was very high.
 He also had performances internationally.

 In 1963, Franchi turned down an offer from Metro-Goldwyn-Mayer to star in a film on Mario Lanza's life story.
 Hedda Hopper quoted him as saying "If I did it well, I'd always be remembered as the man who played Lanza.
 If I didn't do it well, heaven help me."
 In 1968, he accepted a non-singing, supportive role in a United Artists film, but soon tired of these types of positions.
 He stated he preferred performing on Broadway, where each night was different and a challenge to make it new.